Enablement exercise proves NATO ready to endure long fight and win

-U.S. Army Maj.
-Wade Cady, an exercise planner with the Joint Warfare Center headquartered in Stavanger, Norway, explains the details of the Regional Plans Southeast war game during Exercise Steadfast Foxtrot 24 in Ulm, Germany.
-NATO service members from 24 nations met at the Joint Support and Enabling Command Sept.
+NATO service members from 24 nations met at the Joint Support and Enabling Command in Ulm, Germany, Sept.
 11-14 to war game the alliance’s capability to enable, reinforce and sustain military forces in support of Article 5 of the North Atlantic Treaty.
-(U.S. Army photo by Troy Darr)
+The primary training audience for the exercise was the Joint Support and Enabling Command or JSEC whose key components in the coordination function are enablement, reinforcement by forces and sustainment.

 |Date Taken: